 Both academic confidence and academic behaviors may be mediating factors that affect GPA, the researchers wrote in the study.

 But the study did not find a direct link between social media use and academic performance.
-“You can’t infer causality from our study because we have no experimental manipulation,” lead author Jennifer Walsh, assistant professor in the Centers for Behavioral and Preventive Medicine at the Miriam Hospital.
+“You can’t infer causality from our study because we have no experimental manipulation,” said lead author Jennifer Walsh, assistant professor in the Centers for Behavioral and Preventive Medicine at the Miriam Hospital.
 But researchers did control for past academic performance and demographic factors, she added.
 “We do think this is stronger evidence than just measuring the two things and saying that they are correlated,” Walsh said.

 The researchers also found the use of some types of social media has beneficial effects, like helping adolescents establish a sense of identity and build networking skills.
 The study’s authors also noted that some forms of social media, like reading books and newspapers, did not correlate with lower academic performance.